vaishnaviguru-21/Sales-analysis/README.md

 Profit Analysis
 Interactive Filters and Slicers

+Note: GitHub does not support previewing .pbix (Power BI Desktop) files directly in the browser.
+The dashboard image below provides a preview of the report.
+To explore the complete interactive dashboard, download the sales_analysis.pbix file from this repository and open it using Microsoft Power BI Desktop.

 6. Documentation
 Prepared a detailed project report explaining the methodology, analysis, dashboard, findings, and business recommendations.